 1.1.1 Definition

-An automatic weather station (AWS) is defined as a “meteorological station at which observations are made and transmitted automatically” (WMO, 1992a).
+An automatic weather station (AWS) is defined as a “meteorological station at which observations are made and transmitted automatically” (WMO, 1992; WMO, 2015).

-At an AWS, the instrument measurements are read out or received by a central data-acquisition unit.
-The collected data from the autonomous measuring devices can be processed locally at the AWS or elsewhere, for example, at the central processor of the network (WMO, 2010a).
-Automatic weather stations may be designed as an integrated concept of various measuring devices in combination with the data-acquisition and processing units.
+An AWS is now a standard equipment in a surface meteorological observing station, as the majority of the sensors are connected to an electronic data acquisition system.
+A surface observing station with an AWS may be fully automatic or part of a mixed system, allowing the addition of visual observations by a human observer.
+The main functions of an AWS are the conversion of the measurements of meteorological elements into electrical signals through sensors, the processing and the transformation of these signals into meteorological data and the recording and/or the transmission of the resulting information.

 Such a combined system of instruments, interfaces and processing and transmission units is usually called an automated weather observing system (AWOS) or automated surface observing system (ASOS).
 It has become common practice to refer to such a system as an AWS, although it is not a “station” fully in line with the stated definition.
-Nevertheless, throughout this chapter, an AWS may refer to just such a system.in this chapter, they are also considered under the name AWS
+Nevertheless, throughout this chapter, an AWS may refer to just such a system.
+Data loggers are sometimes used as the acquisition equipment of the system and they are considered as a part of an AWS .

 1.1.2 Purpose

-any more and more rareThe mandatory transition from mercury based sensors to modern alternative will amplify the use of electronic elements.
+Observing stations without data acquisition system are less and less used.
+AWSs are used in the majority of the meteorological observing stations and are a key element of the observing system to collect the data measured by the sensors.
+The mandatory transition from mercury-based sensors to modern alternative will replace human-reading instruments by electronic ones.

-Automatic weather stations are used for increasing the number and reliability of surface observations.
+Automatic weather stations are also used for increasing the number and reliability of surface observations.
 They achieve this by:

-(a) Increasing the density of an existing network by providing data from new sites and from sites that are difficult to access and inhospitable;
+(a) Allowing an increase of the density in observing networks by providing data from new sites and from sites that are difficult to access and inhospitable;

-(b) Supplying, for manned stations, data outside the normal working hours;
+(b) Supplying, for manned stations, data 24 hours a day;

-(c) Increasing the reliability of measurements by using sophisticated technology and modern, digital measurement techniques;
+(c) Increasing the reliability of measurements by using digital measurement techniques;

 (d) Ensuring the homogeneity of networks by standardizing the measuring techniques;